mattmc3/antidote/man/antidote-bundle.md

 :   The conditonal annotation allows you to wrap an **if** statement around a plugin's load script.
 Supply the name of a zero argument zsh function to conditional to perform the test (eg: \'conditional:is-macos\').

 `pre` / `post`
-:   The pre and post annotations allow you to call a function befor or after a plugin's load script.
+:   The pre and post annotations allow you to call a function before or after a plugin's load script.
 This is helpful when configuring plugins, since the configuration functions will only run for active plugins.
 Supply the name of a zero argument zsh function to pre or post.

 `autoload`
 :   The autoload annotation allows you to autoload a zsh functions directory in addition to however the plugin was loaded as specified by \'kind\'.
 Supply a relative path to autoload (eg: \'autoload:functions\').